kcdstoragews/lab/README.md

 **Remember All needed files are in the folder /root/kcdlondon/lab/scenario01 please ensure that you are in this folder now you can do this with the command "cd root/kcdlondon/lab/scenario01"**
 ____
 In this scenario, you will create two storage classes, discovery their capabilities, create pvcs and do some basic troubleshooting.
+### 1. Backends and storage classes

-We are using NetApp Astra Trident in this lab.
+You are using NetApp Astra Trident in this lab.
 It is running in the namespace *trident*.
 The backends in this environment are allready created.
 Take a short time to review them:

     kubectl get tbe -n trident

 First let's create two storage classes.
 We've prepared the necessary file already in the folder.
 There is one storage class prepared for the nas backend and one for san.

-The file we will use for nas is called *sc-csi-ontap-nas.yaml*
+The file you will use for nas is called *sc-csi-ontap-nas.yaml*
 The command...

     cat sc-csi-ontap-nas.yaml

-...will provide us the following output of the file:
+...will provide you the following output of the file:

     apiVersion: storage.k8s.io/v1
     kind: StorageClass